dobrosketchkun/ipv6-kanjicon/README.md

 # ipv6-kanjicon

-It's an alpha proof of concept implementation of ipv6 visual fingerprinting using japanese hieroglyphics.
+It's an alpha proof of concept implementation of ipv6 visual fingerprinting using japanese characters.

 For the sake of simplicity the result is in a html file.